 The process of hole filling allows you to ensure that the polishing of the terrazzo will be effective and done in the most accurate way possible.
 The final process of terrazzo restoration is the polishing bit.

 The common way of polishing is by spreading an acidic powder mixed with water across the terrazzo and then polish using a special polish machine.

-This will result to a highly shiny and polished terrazzo surface.
+This will result in a highly shiny and polished terrazzo surface.

 Once in a while, you might be required to do some repair work on a terrazzo floor.
-For small repairs, all you need to do is to thoroughly mix a small amount of epoxy and apply on the places that need repair.
+For small repairs, all you need to do is thoroughly mix a small amount of epoxy and apply it to the places that need repair.

 Take note that you need to apply gently.